Context7 MCP + Cursor Rules: Smarter AI Coding Guide

 Context7 MCP is a cracking methodology that supercharges AI-assisted coding by tapping into a specialised knowledge base and real-time docs for fast-moving libraries like Next.js, Tailwind CSS, React Query, and Zod.
 It's smart enough to figure out which framework you're using, so you don't need to spell it out in your prompts.
 For example, chuck in "use context7" in a prompt, and the AI digs into trusted sources like /tailwindlabs/tailwindcss.com for Tailwind CSS or /vercel/next.js for Next.js, ensuring bang-on, up-to-date responses.

 Cursor Rules, stored in files like global.mdc and components.mdc, are like a playbook for your AI mate.
 They lay down the law on project-specific conventions—think coding patterns, framework setups, and tooling choices (like using bun over npm).
-Together, Context7 MCP and Cursor Rules make sure AI-generated code fits your project’s tech stack and quality standards like a glove.

 Why Context7 MCP with Cursor Rules is a Big Deal